 The LSO supports Sound and Music’s Fair Access Principles, a code of best practice for running successful, open and inclusive artist development programmes, competitions and awards for composers.

 The Panufnik Composers Workshop planned for March 2020 was postponed to March 2021.
-A film of the workshop will be available to watch later this year.
+Watch a film of the workshop on our YouTube channel.